curiousbug/code-test-robot/README.md

 #### Issues & Further Learning

-How do you decouple functions that seem to be reliant on each other without making things public just for testing?
+1. How do you decouple functions that seem to be reliant on each other without making things public just for testing?
 Eg. robot.place(), robot.report(). place() is best tested by running a report(), report is best tested by running a place().

+1. Bundler and Gemfiles seem to be a really cool system for verifying installing an environment to run your app in.
+Have to look into this more.

+1. Have to check out the Test::Unit and compare contrast with RSpec.
+Is there any particular one that is 'more' populer/used in general?